 If some nodes become unreachable in the middle of an upgrade, then you cannot complete the upgrade, because the upgrade script (rootupgrade.sh) did not run on the unreachable nodes.
 Because the upgrade is incomplete, Oracle Clusterware remains in the previous release.

-You can confirm that the upgrade is incomplete by entering the command crsctl query crs activeversion.
+1. Confirm that the upgrade is incomplete by entering the following command:

+\$ crsctl query crs activeversion